By Dr. Shawna Darou, ND

 “Unhappiness does not kill you, it’s what we do to ‘get happy’ that does.”

-I attended a great conference on the weekend, and wanted to share some inspiring content from a lecture by Dr. Robert Lustig, MD.
+I attended a great online conference in 2020, and wanted to share some inspiring content from a lecture by Dr. Robert Lustig, MD.
 He talked largely about the difference between pleasure and happiness, the brain chemistry differences, and how chasing pleasure doesn’t create happiness.
 You can learn much more about the subject in his book called “The Hacking of the American Brain.”

 Pleasure vs. Happiness